More Than Just a Number

 Why Small Changes in A1C Matter

 A change of just 1 percentage point in A1C has significant health implications.
-The landmark United Kingdom Prospective Diabetes Study found that for every 1 percent reduction in A1C:
+The landmark United Kingdom Prospective Diabetes Study (UKPDS) found that for every 1 percent reduction in A1C:

 - Risk of diabetes-related death decreased by 21%